Bolt.new's 7 Signature Patterns (And How to Fix Each One)

 </div>

-</section>Full-width accent gradient.
-Centered everything.
-"Ready to get started?"
-The most templated closing section on the web.
+</section>Full-width purple gradient, everything centered, "Ready to get started?" above "Join thousands of users."
+It's the most templated closing section on the web.

 <section style={{ borderTop: '1px solid var(--border)', paddingBlock: '80px 100px' }}>